Introduction to MediSave Care

 c.
 If the care recipient is residing in a nursing home, the nursing home can help submit a Resident’s Assessment Form in place of the severe disability assessment.
 Please approach the nursing home for assistance.

-AIC will take about 1 month to process your application.
-We will inform you of the outcome in writing.
-If your claim is successful, payouts will be made to the nominated bank account in the following month, which may include payouts from the month the application was submitted.
+We are currently experiencing a high volume of applications.
+During this period, we may take up to six weeks to process your online application.
+We will inform you of the outcome in writing by mail.
+If your application is successful, payouts will be made to your nominated bank account in the following month, which may include payouts from the month the application was submitted.
+The payouts will be reflected as “MediSave Care” in your bank statement.

 Please contact AIC at 1800-650-6060 if you require any assistance.